- Entertainment and Media»

 My favorite singer in the '50s and '60s was Neil Sedaka (born March 13, 1939).
-He dated Carole King (born February 9, 1942) and he wrote his song "Oh!
-Carol" about her.
-But did you know that Carole also wrote a song about Neil?
-Read on...
+He dated Carole King (born February 9, 1942) and wrote his song "Oh!
+Carol" for her.
+Did you know that Carole also wrote a song about Neil?
+This article has YouTube audio of both songs.

 When Neil Sedaka was a child he used to scratch out the name of the singer on records and write in his own name to see what it looked like.

 His focus on being a singer/songwriter became a reality when he graduated from the Julliard Scholl of Music.
 He became a great piano player and was a concert pianist at Julliard.